Uriankhai: History

 By the early 17th century the term Uriankhai was a general Mongolian term for all the dispersed bands to the northwest, whether Samoyedic, Turkic, or Mongol in origin.
 In 1757 the Qing dynasty organized its far northern frontier into a series of Uriankhai banners: the Khövsgöl Nuur Uriankhai, Tannu Uriankhai; Kemchik, Salchak, and Tozhu (all Tuvans); and Altai people.
 Tuvans in Mongolia are called Monchoogo Uriankhai (cf. Tuvan Monchak < Kazakh monshak "necklace") by Mongolians.
 Another group of Uriankhai in Mongolia (in Bayan-Ölgii and Khovd Provinces) are called Altai Uriankhai.
 These were apparently attached to the Oirats.
 A third group of Mongolian Uriankhai were one of the 6 tumens of Dayan Khan in Eastern Mongolia.
 These last two Uriankhai groups are said to be descendants of the Uriankhan tribe from which came Jelme and his more famous cousin Subutai.
 The clan names of the Altai Uriankhai, Khövsgöl Nuur Uriankhai and Tuvans are different.
 There are no Turkic or Samoyedic clans among the Altai or Khövsgöl Uriankhais.

+Some modern Uriankhais still live in the Khentii Mountains, Mongolia.

 A variation of the name, Uraŋxai Sakha, was an old name for the Yakuts.
 Russian Pavel Nebolsin documented the Urankhu clan of Volga Kalmyks in the 1850s.
 The existence of the Uriankhai was documented by the Koreans, who called them by the borrowed name Orangkae (오랑캐, "savages"), especially in context of their attacks against the Siniticized world in the 14th and 15th centuries.

-Some Uriankhais still live in the Khentii Mountains.

 The Taowen, Huligai, and Wodolian Jurchen tribes lived in the area of Heilongjiang in Yilan during the Yuan dynasty when it was part of Liaoyang province and governed as a circuit.
 These tribes became the Jianzhou Jurchens in the Ming dynasty and the Taowen and Wodolian were mostly real Jurchens.
 In the Jin dynasty, the Jin Jurchens did not regard themselves as the same ethnicity as the Hurka people who became the Huligai.
 Uriangqa was used as a name in the 1300s by Jurchen migrants in Korea from Ilantumen because the Uriangqa influenced the people at Ilantumen.
 Bokujiang, Tuowulian, Woduolian, Huligai, Taowan separately made up 10,000 households and were the divisions used by the Yuan dynasty to govern the people along the Wusuli river and Songhua area.